 Where is your office?

-We have three Central Florida locations for your convenience.
-Our Main office is located downtown Orlando–801 North Orange Avenue Suite 720 Orlando, FL 32801 and we have satellite offices in Kissimmee-720 West Oak Street Suite 111 Kissimmee, Florida 34741 and in Clermont-845 Oakley Seaver Drive Clermont, FL 34711.
+We have two Central Florida locations for your convenience.
+Our Main office is located downtown Orlando–801 North Orange Avenue Suite 720 Orlando, FL 32801 and we have a satellite office in Kissimmee-720 West Oak Street Suite 111 Kissimmee.
 Please see the Locations section for addresses and directions.

 What is Neurosurgery?

 Neurosurgery is the medical specialty focused on the prevention, diagnosis, treatment, and rehabilitation of disorders which may affect the brain, skull, spine, spinal cord, and peripheral nerves; the entire nervous system.
 A neurosurgeon may provide surgical as well as non-surgical care for conditions that affect these areas.